 Vacation rental tax

-Customs import duties are imposed on almost all goods arriving on the island at varying rates, with a BMD 200 per passenger per landing exemption for residents.
+Customs import duties are imposed on almost all goods arriving on the island at varying rates, with a BMD 200 per passenger per landing exemption for residents and BMD 50 for non-residents.
 The most common rate of customs import duties is at 25% though note that other varying rates may apply.

 Customs duties are waived for new residents for their personal and professional goods for a period of 90 days from the date of arrival to set up residence in Bermuda.
 To qualify for the exemption, the goods must have been in the possession of the new resident for a prior period of six months.